 \section{Privacy Guarantee}

-In this section, we present a secure communication protocol, a shuffle Privatizer adapted from the shuffle binary summation mechanism introduced by \cite{cheu2019distributed}.
+In this section, we present a communication protocol served as a shuffle Privatizer, which is adapted from the shuffle binary summation mechanism introduced by \cite{cheu2019distributed}.
 We first describe the mechanism satisfying the Assumption~\ref{assp: private counts}, and then show that Algorithm \ref{algo: Private Batch-based Policy Elimination}, when instantiated with this Privatizer, satisfies the $(\pripara,\priconf)$-SDP guarantee.